japanese new wave

 Characteristics of the Japanese New Wave

 The Japanese New Wave embraced narrative experimentation, pushing the boundaries of storytelling.
 This experimentation included non-linear narratives, meta-narratives, and surrealism.
-Such innovative approaches challenged viewers’ expectations and encouraged them to engage with the films on a deeper intellectual and emotional level.
-Occasionally, it delved into elements of psychedelia and surrealism, exploring altered states of consciousness.
-These surreal elements added a unique dimension to the narratives.
+Such innovative approaches challenged viewers’ expectations and encouraged them to engage with the films on an intellectual and emotional level.
+Occasionally, it delved into elements of psychedelia, exploring altered states of consciousness.
+These elements added a unique dimension to the narratives.

-Filmmakers confronted issues of sexuality and identity, often pushing the boundaries of what was considered acceptable on screen.
-Iconic works like “In the Realm of the Senses” (1976) and “Funeral Parade of Roses” (1969) tackled themes of sexual liberation, gender fluidity, and the presented eroticism in a fresh and innovative manner.
-Through their films, filmmakers challenged societal norms not only in terms of narrative content, but also in their audacious and avant-garde visual styles.
+Filmmakers confronted issues of sexuality and identity, often pushing against what was considered acceptable on screen.
+Iconic works like “In the Realm of the Senses” (1976) and “Funeral Parade of Roses” (1969) tackled themes of sexual liberation, gender fluidity, and presented eroticism in a fresh and provocative manner.
+Through their films, filmmakers challenged societal norms not only in terms of narrative content but also in their audacious and avant-garde visual styles.

 Funeral Parade of Roses (1969) by Toshio Matsumoto